How Cambridge works as a Postgraduate

 In addition to being available to talk to you on all things pastoral, your Postgraduate Tutor will have access to reports submitted online by you (via the Self-Evaluation System) or your supervisor concerning your academic progress, and can add comments on any reports submitted.
 Your Postgraduate Tutor can also liaise where necessary with academic supervisors and departments or faculties, particularly if you are experiencing difficulties.
 If you are worried by what a report says, or want a different perspective on any aspect of your work, go and talk to your Postgraduate Tutor.

-The College runs a programme of academic skills and interdisciplinary academic sessions geared to Postgraduate students via its Girton Skills Programme.
+The College also runs a programme of academic skills and interdisciplinary academic sessions geared to Postgraduate students via its Girton Skills Programme for which you will receive emails about termly schedules.

 "Terms" can be confusing for postgraduates at Cambridge.
 The Cambridge academic year begins on 1 October and runs to 30 September and, for undergraduates, is divided into three teaching terms (Michaelmas: October to early December; Lent: January to early March; and Easter: April to mid-June).
 As a postgraduate, your year runs for the full 12-month period, so, in most cases, does not include Christmas, Easter and Long vacations as the undergraduates' year does.
 When thinking about vacations, please consult this webpage and discuss any plans with your Postgraduate Tutor before booking.